Radek Gardoň

 Radek Gardoň (born April 19, 1969) is a Czech former professional ice hockey centre.

 Gardoň played 600 games in the Czech Extraliga, playing for HC Kladno, HC Vsetín and HC Zlín.
 He also played two seasons in the Japan Ice Hockey League for Furukawa Ice Hockey Club between 1997 and 1999.

 Gardoň played in the 1988 and 1989 World Junior Ice Hockey Championships for Czechoslovakia.

+Gardoň is currently active in coaching of young hockey-players.